nerdneilsfield/simple-telegram-notification-bot/README.md

 - POST `/api/:uuid/form`: Send a message via form data.
 - POST `/api/:uuid/file`: Send a file via form data.

+For channel, you need to add the bot as admin, then forward a channel message to the bot.
+Then, a inline keyboard will show, follow the keyboard.

+For group, you need to add the bot as admin, too.

 ### Building

 To build the project, ensure you have Go installed and run: